nergalex/f5-sslo-category/README.md

 | `extra_sslo_branch_id     `       | Unique Branch ID to update | `User Group and Category Matched` |

 # URL Category playbooks
+Use of _custom URL category_ have performance impacts, technical recommendation bellow must be taken in consideration.
+* `glob-match` URL type: Custom categories consume CPU just by existing, categories with `glob-match` patterns doubly so.
+Try to avoid `glob-match` categories if you can.
+* max URLs: if a custom URL category start to exceed 200 URLs, consider switching to a `data group` design

 ## Job Templates
 Create and launch a job template that include each of those playbooks: